 Our board has oversight of safety regulation, economic regulatory delivery and is the competition and consumer authority for the industry, in line with our legal duties.

-Board members are appointed by the Secretary of State for Transport for a fixed term of up to five years.
+Members are appointed by the Secretary of State for Transport for a fixed term of up to 5 years.

 Declan Collier, Chair